nwesterhausen/domain-monitor/README.md

 ## Installation

 ### Docker
-See github package release (sidebar link) for versioned docker images and instructions for pulling.
+Current docker images are hosted on [Github Packages](https://github.com/nwesterhausen/domain-monitor/packages/).

-The docker image exposes one port, 4201 TCP.
+The *server* image is the main image.

 The docker image uses two volumes, be aware if you want to manually edit the configs or view the cached whois data.